 This article is published in a Web of Science journal.
 It studies, in an interdisciplionary way, the potential impact of changes in legislation on flows of asylum seekers.
 It gives evidence of the group’s strategy to encourage co-authored publications and collaborate with experts in non-legal disciplines.

-(This publication links to the line of research "Rule of Law and Constitutionalism".)
+(This publication links to the line of research Governance and Diverse Societies.)

 This book was the first to broadly discuss the sixth state reform that took place in 2014, and gives evidence of the group's leading position regarding state reform and federalism in Belgium.
 It demonstrates the group's coherence and its strategy to collaborate, bringing together junior and senior researchers.
 The book contains articles written by ten members of the research group, as well as articles written by members of other research groups and by practitioners.
 The book gives evidence of the group’s intra-disciplinary approach, bringing together contributions by constitutionalists, fiscal experts, social security experts, financial experts, etc. It also demonstrates the group's multidisciplinary approach: while most contributions take a legal approach, the volume also contains non-legal contributions.